stkao05/deferredStorage/README.md

 ## API Design

-Only `setWhenIdle` will make processed in the deferred fashion while the rest of API will be carried out synchronously.
+Only `setWhenIdle()` call will make processed in the deferred fashion while the rest of API will be carried out synchronously.

 This design is made for the practical reason that: data serialization and `localStorage.setItem()` are the only potentially expensive operation.
 All other `localStorage` APIs are quite performant, and hence could be called directly without performance penality.